Opie and Anthony: The Pests

+Between 2004 and 2006, the Pests appeared at several gatherings organized by Howard Stern.
+In November 2004, a group held large "O&A" signs during his rally to promote XM's rival service Sirius Satellite Radio.
+In 2005 and 2006, the Pests coordinated an attack on Stern's appearance on the Late Show with David Letterman, holding up large signs and banners while shouting chants upon Stern's arrival.
+Later in 2005, the Pests organized the Million Pest March to protest Stern's rally celebrating his final terrestrial radio broadcast, arriving with large signs but were denied entry to the cordoned-off area by the police.
+A handful of Pests did make it through, but were promptly removed from the crowd upon revealing their signs and banners.
+When Stern moved the broadcast to the Hard Rock Cafe, some Pests performed a funeral dirge for Stern's career, carrying a makeshift coffin made of cardboard through the crowd.

+In 2006, the Pests were involved in the show's feuds with Scott Ferrall and Whoopi Goldberg, calling into the respective shows.
+Goldberg made a surprise visit to the show which led to a truce in the Pest onslaught.
+In 2007, two Pests held signs attacking Tyra Banks.

+Jocktober

+In 2008, the show began an annual segment named Jocktober, where clips from other radio shows across the country were mocked and criticised during the month of October, particularly those of the morning zoo format in small radio markets.
+Early editions saw Opie and Anthony listeners and Pests used social media for mischief, for example posting shocking or pornographic messages on the radio station's Facebook page or by e-mail, and calling into the station in droves.
+On some editions, Hughes and Cumia mocked past segments from their own show.
+The final Jocktober segments aired in 2014.

 Other enterprises

 Demented World

 The duo released a compilation of segments from the show that aired on WAAF on a CD entitled Demented World in November 1997.

 Opie and Anthony Traveling Virus

 The Traveling Virus was a comedy tour headlined by Hughes and Cumia, as well as friends of the show, that began in 2006.
 In its first year, it spanned several locations in the eastern United States during the summer.
 In 2007, it visited eight cities through the spring and summer.
 It was an event they had discussed for many years, but were never able to bring it to fruition until they made their 2006 deal with CBS radio.
 The 2008 tour was cancelled in favor of one show, held at the PNC Bank Arts Center in Holmdel, New Jersey on August 2.